Should I get a one-month SIM-only plan?

 - Vodafone 's 30-day plans aren't the cheapest, but there's a nice wide choice of tariffs - you'll almost certainly find the exact right plan for you.
 If you're not sure what that is, you can always try the network's Data Test Drive - unlimited data for two months, to work out what you use.

-- VOXI is a smaller network that also comes from Vodafone, with 30-day SIM deals available to anyone aged 25 and under.
+- VOXI is a smaller network that also comes from Vodafone, with 30-day SIM deals available to anyone under 30 years old.
 You get a choice of monthly tariffs... but you can also use a bunch of social media apps free of charge, without any data coming out of your allowance.

 To find the right one-month plan for you, compare deals with our tool above.
 Pick the allowances you want and any other requirements, and we'll show you a huge range of available deals.